Randoodl/Clarity_CT/README.md

 ### 🛠️ Features <a name = "features"></a>
-- **Interactive Colour Picker:** - Select and narrow down specific colours using the colour dial.
+- **Interactive Colour Picker:** - Select a specific hue using the colour dial and narrow down its shade using the shader square.
-- **Display related colours:** - Generate palettes of the selected colour, its complement, and its triads.
+- **Display related colours:** - Automatically generate complement and triadic colours, alongside shades and tints thereof.
-- **Copyable HEX and RGB values:** - Easily copy colour values for use in other applications.
+- **Copyable HEX and RGB values:** - Easily copy colour values for use in other applications with but a single click.
 - **Custom UI:** - Scale and move elements to create a comfortable layout in an optional Dark Mode.

 ### 🗹 Prerequisites <a name = "prerequisites"></a>